edbeeching/godot_rl_agents_examples/examples/TestExamples/SimpleReachGoal/readme.md

 Training was launched from Godot editor, and took about 3 minutes to complete to get the results from the video at the top of this page.

-This environment was made by [Ivan267.](https://github.com/Ivan-267)
+- The base (gdscript) environment and CSharp variant was made by [Ivan267](https://github.com/Ivan-267)
+- The CSharpAll variant was made by [LorinczAdrien](https://github.com/LorinczAdrien)